bigbeefus/DMod40k/content/Scenarios/Defense Line v2.md

 The defender places three objectives in the Front Line Zone, and one anywhere else on the table, with the usual restrictions.

 ### 5\.
 Deploy Initial Defenders
-The Defender places any number of units in the center Front Line Zone along with any Fortifications.
+The Defender places any number of their initial units in the center Front Line Zone along with any Fortifications.
 Any units may start with a reaction order if they could receive one.

 ### 6\.
 Deploy Attacker’s Probing Force
 The Attacker’s probing force units are placed within 12" of the attacker’s table edge.